 Much of the research undertaken is around health and security and the nature of the work means that many labs are cross-group.
 Key specialisms: Biomedical and Biological Systems, Information Engineering and Systems Modelling and Control.

 Information for international students

-For guidance on English language requirements, please visit this page: English language requirements
+English Language requirement: IELTS 6.5, Band A. For more guidance on English language requirements please visit this page.

 Fees and funding